PERSOL HR DATA BANK in APAC

 Amount of contribution

 Both the employer and the employee are required to respectively deposit 5% of the employee's monthly income (when the monthly amount is more than $30,000, $1,500 is to be deposited as the upper cap of the mandatory contribution) with the registered MPF management company.
-Note that the employer currently may use (apply) the MPF contribution for an employee for the severance pay or the long service pay at the time of resignation or retirement of the employee.8 However, on 9 June 2022, Parliament passed a resolution to abolish the MPF application system in 2025.
+Note that the employer currently may use (apply) the MPF contribution for an employee for the severance pay or the long service pay at the time of resignation or retirement of the employee.7 However, on 9 June 2022, Parliament passed a resolution to abolish the MPF offsetting arrangement in 2025, and it was announced in April 2023 that this abolition would take effect on 1 May 2025.
 This will be an increased burden for employers, which will also be subsidized by the government as a remedy for the employers.

 The employee's monthly income refers to the entire amount of salary that is paid on a monthly basis, excluding the housing allowance, and the end-of-year payment, bonus, overtime pay, and commuting expenses are also included therein.
 However, retirement allowance and long service pay are excluded.